KinveyApps/MICFlow-iOS/README.md

 ## Prerequisite

+1. iOS 8 or later
+2. Xcode 6 or later
+3. Kinvey SDK 1.35 or later

 This Kinvey app needs an Enterprise plan.
 Contact Kinvey sales if you don't have one.

 ## Console Set up